DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 .. figure:: img/cryptodev_sym_sess.*

-The Crypto device framework provides APIs to allocate and initizalize sessions for crypto devices, where sessions are mempool objects.
+The Crypto device framework provides APIs to allocate and initialize sessions for crypto devices, where sessions are mempool objects.
 It is the application's responsibility to create and manage the session mempools.
 This approach allows for different scenarios such as having a single session